 In January of 2010, a devastating earthquake left hundreds of thousands of Haitians homeless, often lacking the means to rebuild their lives and their homes.
 Many well- intentioned organizations responded to meet the overwhelming immediate need by building temporary shelters and tents.
 These homes were meant to be a temporary solution, but thousands of Haitian families are still living in these "tent" villages, amidst appalling living conditions.

 Each home costs approximately $6,000 to build and includes 3 rooms, a small plot of land for farming, a detached bathroom, fruit trees, and access to education, a church, clean water, and training in agriculture.
-The overall objective of Blue to Block is to build a community, not just a housing project.
-This is being accomplished by establishing a church, school, market place, clean water solutions, and playing fields.
+The overall objective of Blue to Block was to build a community, not just a housing project.
+This was accomplished by establishing a church, school, market place, clean water solutions, and playing fields.